-Once the bridge has been fabricated, the patient then returns for the second visit.
-During this time, the bridge is tested for fit and color.
-Many times, a dentist will fit the permanent bridge with temporary cement, in an effort for the patient to become acclimated to the new dental treatment.
-Once the patient indicates that the bridge is comfortable, the bridge is then permanently cemented.
+Once the bridge is made, the patient returns for the second visit.
+At that time, the bridge is tested for fit and color.
+Once the patient says that the bridge is comfortable, the bridge is then cemented.

 Contact Lake Forest Dental Arts

-If you are interested in learning more about your options for correcting imperfections in your teeth or replacing missing teeth, contact our Chicago, IL practice at 847-234-0517 and schedule a consultation with Dr. Fondriest.
+If you are interested in learning more about improving your smile or replacing missing teeth, contact our Chicago, IL area practice at 847-234-0517 and schedule a consultation with Dr. Fondriest.
+We have many all porcelain bridge before and after examples to share.
 We look forward to hearing from you soon.